WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 1. the target phone number or email address (TODO: need to define normalization procedures),
 2. A passport [@!RFC8225] identifying the calling identity,
-3. The handler ID from which the call is being placed,
+3. The handler URI from which the call is being placed,

 in the body.